Events

 | Text input raw event | (same callback, 2nd arg) | (same emit, 2nd arg) | (change) (separate output) |

-React and Vue merged TextInput’s old onChangeText/onChange pair into one
+React, Vue, and Svelte merged TextInput’s old onChangeText/onChange pair

-onValueChange(text, event) callback — there’s only ever one underlying
+into one onValueChange(text, event) callback — there’s only ever one

-native event.
-Angular keeps two separate @Output()s instead, because an
+underlying native event.
+Angular keeps two separate @Output()s instead,

-EventEmitter carries exactly one value: valueChange stays text-only (so
+because an EventEmitter carries exactly one value: valueChange stays

-[(value)] two-way binding keeps working) and change is a second output
+text-only (so [(value)] two-way binding keeps working) and change is a

-for the raw event.
-Switch follows the same shape one level simpler: React’s
+second output for the raw event.
+Switch follows the same shape one level

-onValueChange and Vue’s @value-change both receive the native event as a
+onValueChange all receive the native event as a second argument, but

-second argument, but Angular’s valueChange stays single-value (just the
+Angular’s valueChange stays single-value (just the boolean) since there’s

 This split matters because Vue removes declared emit listeners from attrs.
 If a native passthrough listener is declared as an emit by mistake, the engine may never see it.